 Cherry season is so short where I live.
-So I take every opportunity to enjoy fresh, ripe cherries.
-This simple gluten free cherry cobbler really let's the cherries shine.
-It's perfect with a scoop of dairy free vanilla ice cream!
+So I take every opportunity to enjoy ripe, juicy cherries.
+This gluten free cherry cobbler is an easy fruit dessert that really let's the cherries shine.

-Why You'll Love This Cherry Cobbler Recipe
+Why You'll Love This Easy Fruit Cobbler

 Ingredients